james-world/tinypl/README.md

 Running this program will prompt for values for `A` and `B` and then evaluate the expression `A * (B + 4)`.

 The code is a mixture of C# and F# using Visual Studio 2015.
 Open the solution and compile (which should restore all necessary nuget packages).
+Units tests are in Xunit - and do run in Resharper with xUnit support enabled.

 This code accompanied a talk I gave at Brighton ALT.NET in 2015.
 It demonstrates creating a very simple DSL using the [FParsec](http://www.quanttec.com/fparsec/) library.